thinker227/GML-Events/README.md

 Triggers the event and all event functions within it.

 #### Arguments
-- `{EventArgs}` - The event arguments to be provided to the event functions.
+- `{EventArgs} event_args` - The event arguments to be provided to the event functions.

+### `Event.destroy()`
+Destroys the event.
+Like any other datastructure within GML, the event should be destroyed once it is no longer in use by anything, otherwise might cause a memory leak.

+### `Event.clear()`
+Clears all of the event's event functions.
+Does not destroy the event or the event functions, merely clears them from the event.